 The Student Health Services budget is derived from non-refundable student health fees.
 Fees cover professional services, selected over-the-counter medications, first aid supplies, and educational materials.

 Community referrals and health counseling are available through the Health Center.
 All medical care and counseling are confidential.

-Non-university credit classes in cardiopulmonary resuscitation, AIDS, and other health related topics are also offered.
-Health fairs and various health screenings are offered on a regular basis.
-For further information on these and other services, contact The Student Health Center at 568-2039.
+For further information on these and other services, contact The Student Health Center at (706) 568-2039.

 Veteran Affairs